oneapi-src/oneAPI-samples/DirectProgramming/C++/Intrinsics/README.md

 # `Intrinsics` Sample

 The intrinsic samples are designed to show how to utilize the intrinsics supported by the Intel&reg; C++ compiler in a variety of applications.
-The intrinsic_cpp folder contains three .cpp source files each demonstrating different functionality of the intrinsics, including vector operations, complex numbers computations, and FTZ/DAZ flags.
+The src folder contains three .cpp source files each demonstrating different functionality of the intrinsics, including vector operations, complex numbers computations, and FTZ/DAZ flags.

 | Optimized for                     | Description
 |:---                               |:---